-Unbeknownst to some, your web architecture is a vital part of your search engine optimization (SEO) effort and content in addition to creating unique, value-add content that focuses on customers first and search engines second.
+Unbeknownst to some, your web architecture is a vital part of your search engine optimization (SEO) effort and content, in addition to creating unique, value-add content that focuses on customers first and search engines second.

 Today’s post will try to shed light on SEO advantages and disadvantages of not planning your web architecture to be SEO-friendly or changing your web architecture without considering the SEO impact.

-Pros of Changing To Organized Web Architecture
+Pros of Changing To Organized Web Architecture.

 I’m not going to discuss or exhaust every possible pro of changing to an organized, search-friendly web architecture, but I’ll attempt to shed light on the most common pros for making such SEO architecture changes.

-Keeps web architecture short and effective
+Keeps web architecture short and effective.

 Truth be told, this is a bit long, yet your content could still rank well in search engines.
-Most website owners will continue to create subdirectory after subdirectory for each keyword they want included in the URL, leading to keyword-stuffing directories.
+Most website owners will continue to create subdirectory after subdirectory for each keyword they want to be included in the URL, leading to keyword-stuffing directories.

 In the end, your content could very well rank, if not outrank the previous URL, in search engines using a modified version of the previous URL: http://www.exampledomain.com/bpm/pros-cons-bpm-systems.

-Keeps web architecture unique and SEO-friendly
+Keeps web architecture unique and SEO-friendly.

 There are a good number of potential SEO efforts and projects I review with potential customers.

 Search engines expect unique URLs just the same as search engines expect unique content.
-Websites that use non-search friendly URLs are negatively impacted when it comes to ranking in search engines.
+Websites that use non-search-friendly URLs are negatively impacted when it comes to ranking in search engines.

-When websites use special characters in their URLs, search engines are unable to differentiate pages, and thus could spawn duplicate content penalties.
+When websites use special characters in their URLs, search engines are unable to differentiate pages and thus could spawn duplicate content penalties.

 An example of a non-friendly URL is the typical out-of-the-box URL provided by a content management system such as WordPress: http://www.exampledomain.com/index.php?p=520.
 Even though the content may be unique, search engines are incapable of interpreting special characters as a part of the URL.

-Creates useful customer and search engine experience
+Creates useful customer and search engine experience.

 One of the first things I ask potential customers and customers is to provide me with their web architecture documentation.